AlerianEmperor/LuxRenderer/README.md

 When you come from a third world country and want to find a job in the first world country, you are at a huge disavantage that you have to prove that you are better than the people from the first world country, who also have top notch university to study.
 In my country, university degree is so bad that local company don't even care if you have one or not, even if the degree belong to one of the best university!

 Actually I can easily find a high paying job in my country, but there is just no future staying in my country.
-I have to say that my country is a mafia state, similar to China and Russia now.
+I have to say that my country is a communist mafia state, similar to China and Russia now.
 So I have to fought hard to make these kind of projects.
 And graphics programming literally not exist in my country, so if I failed to get a job in EU/US, then all those hard work will come in vain!

 Not to mention, everyone, family members always maock me as a jobless, and have no future.
 I have intense fighting with parents once a month, it really stressful.
 They said why don't just accept the fact and find a job, start a family.
 I said, well, I will do so, but not in this shit hole country.